oswee/ansible/README.md

 ### Skeleton (Role bootstrapping)

 To bootstrap new roles you can use Skeleton.
-Use `ansible-galaxy init --role-skeleton=skeleton roles/role-name` from the root of this repository.
+Use `ansible-galaxy init --role-skeleton=.skeleton namespace/roles/role-name` from the root of this repository.
-`role/` prefix will be stripped in the output files.
+`namespace/role/` prefix will be stripped in the output files.
-All template files are located in `./skeleton/*` directory.
+All template files are located in `./.skeleton/*` directory.

 ### Molecule init